elastic/ml-cpp/jupyter/README.md

 Set up a local instance of Jupyter using the following instructions

-1. Set up a virtual environment called `env`
+1. Navigate to `ml-cpp/jupyter` and set up a virtual environment called `env`

     ```bash
     python3 -m venv env